 This program carries out fundamental research into understanding what emotions were thought to be, and how they were understood, expressed, and enacted in Europe 1100-1800.

-projects fit within the Meanings Program?
+Projects within the Meanings Program

 Program Leader: Robert (Bob) White (University of Western Australia)